Nithish23/M1_Gaming_Hangman/Miniproject_Hangman/1_Requirements/req.md

-TITLE : HANGMAN DESCRIPTION : Hangman is a simple word guessing game.
+TITLE : HANGMAN
+DESCRIPTION : Hangman is a simple word guessing game.
 Players try to figure out an unknown word by guessing letters.
 If too many letters which do not appear in the word are guessed, the player is hanged (and loses).
-REQUIREMENTS : Identifying requirements: 4 W and 1
-H: Mobile flash games(Android,Ios), Pc flash games, easy access to applications, security.
+REQUIREMENTS : Identifying requirements: 4 W and 1H: Mobile flash games(Android,Ios), Pc flash games, easy access to applications, security.
 SWOT analysis: Strength is it can be accessible to mobile and pc with basic minimum requirments, with or without internet